rhysseddon/Vision-Furniture-MS4-Project/README.md

 - Below a graphic will display underlining the title.
 - Subheading "FAQ"
 - Bootstrap accordion displaying questions and answers.
-- Questions and answers will be customised in the django admin.
+- Questions and answers will be customised in the Django admin.
 - Subheading "Delivery Policy".
 - Table displaying delivery cost information.